vertica/spark-connector/docker/README.md

 docker exec -it <container-name> bash

 # Client container example:
+docker exec -it docker-client-1 bash
+# or
-docker exec -it spark-connector-client-1 bash
+docker exec -it krb-client bash
 ```

 You can exit the container's shell with `exit`.